The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/3-box-model.md

   * Border can be modified with the `border` and `border-radius` properties.
 * The **margin** — the space around the border and "between" adjacent elements.
   * Margin can be modified with the `margin` property.
-  * Note: Margin is always transparent and the margins of adjacent elements can overlap.
+  * **Margin collapse** occurs when two vertical margins meet and the larger margin "wins".
 * The `box-sizing` property determines how the total width and height of an element is calculated.
   * The default `box-sizing: content-box` setting has the `width` and `height` properties affect the content box, with padding and border dimensions added.
   * The `box-sizing:border-box` setting makes the `width` and `height` properties affect the border box, with the content box automatically shrinking to fit inside the padding box.